MiladSoltanalipour/concrete_strength_prediction/README.md

 ![Alt text](CSP_Screen_shot_2.PNG)

-If you like to see how the program is written, I encourage you to check out the source code which is available here: [Source code](CSP.py)
+If you like to see how the program was written, please check out the source code which is available here: [Source code](CSP.py)

 Thank you for your time and contribution.